cheul0518/CS528/Lab2/README.md

 	- Repeat the above steps until this attack's successfully complete: different random host names and the same ID range.

 2. Result
+	- ns.dnslabattacker.net is observed in the server's cache so the attack was successful.
+	- Below are the pictures that proov the server's poisoned.
 <img src = "images/dumpDotDB2.png" width ="700">

 <img src = "images/dumpDotdb.png" width = "700">

 <br />